The following Commercial practice note provides comprehensive and up to date legal information covering:

-Helpful guidance on the CRA 2015’s application to goods has been provided by the Trading Standards Institute (TSI Guidance) and the Department for Business, Energy & Industrial Strategy (BEIS Guidance), which may assist lawyers when advising on the CRA 2015 in the context of supply of goods contracts.
+Helpful guidance on the CRA 2015’s application to goods has been provided by the Chartered Trading Standards Institute (CTSI) and the Department for Business, Energy & Industrial Strategy (BEIS Guidance), which may assist lawyers when advising on the CRA 2015 in the context of supply of goods contracts.

-The CRA 2015 re-implemented the Consumer Sales Directive 1999/44/EC on certain aspects of the sale of consumer goods and associated guarantees, and the provisions of the Consumer Rights Directive 2011/83/EU dealing with the delivery of goods, passing of risk and the status of
+The CRA 2015 re-implemented Directive 1999/44/EC (OJ L 171/12) on certain aspects of the sale of consumer goods and associated guarantees, the EU Consumer Sales Directive, and the provisions of Directive 2011/83/EU (OJ L 304/64), the EU Consumer Rights Directive dealing with the

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.